The 2030 Agenda principles

 A number of different governance alliances are in the process of being formed at global level, in some cases with local groups.
-Some of our partner countries have already joined such alliances.
-The most important ones at present appear to be the following:
+Some of our partner countries have already joined such alliances:

-At GIZ, the methods product on multi-stakeholder partnerships offers guidance on initiating and fleshing out cooperation arrangements.
+At GIZ, the methodological TOPIC multi-stakeholder partnershipsoffers guidance on initiating and fleshing out cooperation arrangements.

 With its Partnerships 2030 platform, BMZ promotes a space in which stakeholders can engage in dialogue in order to develop innovative partnership concepts.
-The Working Group on Peace and Development (german) discusses the special opportunities and risks related to MSPs in fragile contexts (german).
+The Working Group on Peace and Development (german) discusses the special opportunities and risks related to MSPs in fragile contexts (German only).

-The Sector and Global Programmes Department (GloBe) has looked into the complexity of MSPs and created a typology (german) that is very useful for appraisals of sector and global programmes.
+The Sector and Global Programmes Department (GloBe) has looked into the complexity of MSPs and created a typology (German only) that is very useful for appraisals of sector and global programmes.

-The (conflict-sensitive) stakeholder analysis (see PCA fact sheet) using the map of actors is particularly suitable for identifying partners who are relevant for a given sector and who pursue shared sustainability goals.
+The (conflict-sensitive) stakeholder analysis (see PCA handbook) using the map of actors is particularly suitable for identifying partners who are relevant for a given sector and who pursue shared sustainability goals.

-At this point we would also like to mention the product on ‘Promoting political participation and democracy’.
+At this point we would also like to mention the TOPIC „political & social participation“.